Resources | Business Agility

 • Risk Assessment

-Each of them have their merits and drawbacks.
-What is important is that you find a common way to prioritise in your team, and even across teams.
-This creates a common language and norm of prioritisation and short-cuts having to argue how to prioritise each time.
-Make every conversation around prioritisation fulfilling and productive.
+Each prioritization method has its merits and drawbacks.
+What’s important is finding a common way to prioritize within your team, and even across teams.
+This creates a common language and norm of prioritization, avoiding the need to debate how to prioritize each time.
+Make every conversation around prioritization fulfilling and productive.

-Often we see teams use a couple of these in tandem: for example a team might short-list ideas to work on with a Value Vs Urgency matrix and then use something more specific like WSJF to further sort and refine into an ordered backlog of initiatives.
+Often, teams use a combination of methods.
+For example, a team might shortlist ideas using a Value vs. Urgency matrix and then apply something more specific like WSJF to further sort and refine into an ordered backlog of initiatives.

 Avoid Bias

-Be weary of team members prioritising tasks aligning with own expertise and interest over tasks which are most valuable for the team and initiatives
+Be mindful of team members prioritizing tasks that align with their own expertise and interests over those that are most valuable for the team and initiatives.

-Everyone should know which prioritisation process they are using and how to do it to prevent misunderstanding or a lack of buy in
+Everyone should know which prioritization process is being used and how it works to prevent misunderstandings or a lack of buy-in.

-Taking on too much or everything being important can lead to burnout and/or poor quality of work
+Taking on too much or treating everything as important can lead to burnout and poor quality of work.

-A lack of input can result in priorities which do no align with wider organisation or customer goals and needs
+A lack of stakeholder or customer input can result in priorities that do not align with the wider organization or customer goals and needs.

 Enter your details below to enquire about a free consult with one of our specialists.